Welcome

 Progression of knowledge

 We have created comprehensive documents which include our whole school curriculum progression for Music.
-The school uses the threshold concepts of the Chris Quigley curriculum to form its subject progression.

 For copyright reasons, this document is not published on our website, but is available on request.